epam/Wilma/README.md

 Wilma
 ===========
-Wilma is a combined HTTP/HTTPS **Service Stub and Proxy**, written in Java.
+Wilma is a combined HTTP/HTTPS **Service Stub and Transparent Proxy**, written in Java.
 Its main purpose is to test applications/services/components those functionality relies/depends on another - usually 3rd party - service or services.
+The selected architecture approach makes it capable to use it in environment that contains microservices.
-The solution consists of two applications:
+The solution consists of two standalone applications:

 * **Wilma** application
 * **Wilma Message Search** application

-**Wilma** application is the highly configurable **Service Stub and Proxy**.
+**Wilma** application is the highly configurable **Service Stub and Transparent Proxy**.
 It logs the messages, and meanwhile acts as a proxy between the components, makes it possible to stub responses based on configuration defined in XML file(s).
 It is designed for use in test environments where test automation is in use (unit, integration, functional or end-to-end).
 Also can be used for manual tests.
 It is expandable easily via plugins.